rparke/Iterator/docs/source/performance_enhancements_with_dask.rst

 ----------------------

 The action of calling :title: 'client.submit(*args)' carries with it an overhead of ~1 ms per task.
-Consequently, for tasks that are already fast (like calling np.sum)
+Consequently, for tasks that are already fast (like calling np.sum on a reasonably small frame) we either recommend submitting several frames in a single job or running the job in a serial fashion depending upon your needs.